kulbhushanchand/kulbhushanchand.github.io-v2/_pages/projects/classroom-gamification.md

 #  overlay_filter: rgba(0, 0, 0, 0.5)
 ---

+## ℹ️ About this project

 This project is the simple application of gamification in the classroom, with a sole purpose of making attending and learning in class enjoyable and fun.

-## Features
+However classroom is not the only place which can be gamified.
+You can gamify any activity for which tool is made adaptable as per need.
+Some of the features are -

 - Easy and simple implementation
 - No knowledge of any programming language required
 - Static, light weight and fast leaderboard
 - Deploy without any cost

-## Technologies used
+## ⚙️ Tools used for this project

+All tools and tecnologies are free and thus no cost incurs in deployment or making of this project.
+The important ones are -

 - GitHub
 - Google Sheets and Google Drive

-## Screenshots
+## 📷 Screenshots

 <figure class="half">
     <a href="/assets/images/pages/projects/classroom-gamification/leaderboard-webpage.jpg">